News Coverage with Free Press OKC

 PrideFest 2024 in downtown OKC featured electrifying performances by Naomi Smalls and Big Freedia, alongside vibrant community activities at Scissortail Park.
 Despite protests, the celebration thrived, culminating in a parade that honored LGBTQ+ identity and unity under the theme "Queer Justice: Colors of Change."

 Oklahoma City's PrideFest in 2024 lost key sponsors, including Love's Travel Stops and OKCPS, due to a controversial OKPA social media post supporting Palestine.
 Despite the backlash, the event proceeded with other sponsors like Paycom and the OKC Zoo.
-This article was written in collaboration with Brett Dickerson of Free Press OKC.
+This article was written in collaboration with Free Press’s Brett Dickerson.

 On May 21, 2024, Councilwoman JoBeth Hamon hosted a town hall at the Downtown OKC Library to discuss OKC’s mental health crisis response.
 The event featured discussions on key programs like the 988 Lifeline and mobile crisis teams, focusing on improving crisis management and reducing stigma.
 The forum aimed to inform the public and enhance community collaboration in mental health support.